 Now that you know the basics of learning retention let’s take it further and see some of the methods you can use to improve retention in your learners.

-10 Ways to Improve Retention of Learning
+10 Strategies to Improve Learning Retention

 There are several time-tested ways to ensure retentive learning, whether you are working with kids, teens or adult professionals.
 These approaches can be adopted as external factors to enhance learning retention, but keep in mind internal factors, like interest and motivation, are also at play.